gmfCoding/ocic2replicator/README.md

 # ocic2replicator
-Adds a IC2 Replicator Driver for OpenComputers
+Adds an IC2 Replicator Driver for OpenComputers

 Huge thanks to https://github.com/raymondbh for making the original ocdriversplus because of them I didn't have to spend too long figuring this driver stuff out.